Glossary of Terms

 mV Millivolt/Millivolts

-nits A measurement of computer display luminance.
+nits A measurement of display luminance.
 See cd/m².

 OCA Oxygen Compatible Air

-O.D. or OD Outer diameter of a tube, pipe, or hose
+O.D. / OD Outer diameter of a tube, pipe, or hose

-PNEUROP European association of manufacturers of compressors, vacuum pumps, pneumatic tools and air & condensate treatment equipment
+PNEUROP European association of manufacturers of compressors, vacuum pumps, pneumatic tools, and air and condensate treatment equipment.

 ppm Parts per Million